The Center for Visual Music

 Moritz was recognized with the June Foray Award for significant or benevolent impact on animation, at the annual Annie Awards in Los Angeles on January 30, 2005.

 Born May 6, 1941 in Williams, Arizona, Moritz was raised in Arizona and Southern California.
 He received his doctorate from the University of Southern California in 1968 (Comparative Literature, minor in Cinema).
 He began teaching at Occidental College in 1965, and continued teaching film and humanities at institutions including Otis Art Institute, Pitzer College, American University Center (Calcutta, India), UCLA, Art Center College of Design, USC and CalArts.
-He worked for the tv show "Ripley's Believe It or Not," with the film distributor Creative Film Society, and at radio station KPFK as a film and music critic.
+He worked as a researcher and translator for the television show "Ripley's Believe It or Not," with the film distributor Creative Film Society, and at radio station KPFK as a film and music critic.
 He promoted experimental film and visual music through venues like Los Angeles Filmmaker's Cooperative, Theatre Vanguard and Los Angeles Film Oasis; and was a member of the Visual Music Alliance in the '80s.

 Moritz was a past president of the Society for Animation Studies, and lectured at film festivals, museums, universities and conferences worldwide.
 He was actively involved in preservation work on numerous films and received a Film Preservation Award from Anthology Film Archive.
 He curated film exhibitions and was a guest curator for several art exhibitions, including "The Spiritual in Art" and "Degenerate Art" at the Los Angeles County Museum of Art.
-He has appeared in television documentaries including the French Paths of Light, the British Abstract Cinema, and the American Camera Three.
+He appeared in television documentaries including the French Paths of Light, the British Abstract Cinema, and the American Camera Three.
 In 1993, he was honored with a lifetime achievement trophy for service to Visual Music by the Royal Academy of the Netherlands.
 In 1995, he received an American Film Institute Independent Filmmakers Grant for his film, All My Lost Lovers.
 He was a member of the faculty at California Institute of the Arts, and a member of the Board of Advisors and a founder of the Center for Visual Music.
-Dr. Moritz died on March 12, 2004 at his sister's home in Mokelumne Hill, California, after a long struggle with cancer.
+Dr. Moritz died on March 12, 2004 in Mokelumne Hill, California, after a long struggle with cancer.

--Center for Visual Music, 2004
+-Center for Visual Music, 2004 (updated 2020)

-Many of Bill's articles are online at CVM Library
+Articles, Essays : Dozens of Bill's articles are online at CVM Library

 Selected Filmography of William Moritz

-Selected Lectures and Presentations by Moritz
+Selected Lectures and Presentations by Moritz.
+Videotaped lectures are at Center for Visual Music.

 Other Resources: Moritz's papers and research library are at the Center for Visual Music in Los Angeles.
 Selected materials are available to qualified researchers by appointment.